MarcPoirier-SoftwareDev/Data-Science-Blog-Post/README.md

 ### 4. What Are the Biggest Challenges with AI Tools?
 - **Insight**: Lack of trust in AI outputs and accuracy concerns are prevalent, pointing to areas for improvement in AI tools.
 - **Visualization**: Pie charts showing the percentage of respondents selecting each challenge in 2024.

-These findings offer actionable insights for educators, developers, and tech companies.

 ---